Our 2025 goals

 Moving to 100% renewable electricity

-We rely on on-grid power sources for most of our energy needs.
-To date, the proportion of our electricity taken from renewable sources accounted for just 13% of the energy we use.
+We rely on on-grid power sources for 95% of our energy needs.
+To date, the proportion of our electricity from renewable sources has been low, accounting for just 15% of the electricity purchased.
 Our new goal will help us to drive the use of an ever-increasing amount of renewable energy over the coming years.

 Increasing integration of renewable energy into national grids